dbierer/php-class-notes/zff-i-aug-2017.md

 * http://localhost:9090/#/5/33: already discussed this!
 * http://localhost:9090/#/5/41: drop template_map == too confusing
 * http://localhost:9090/#/5/22: suggest moving discussion of `url()` plugin before discussion of `redirect()` plugin as concepts are similar, but `url()` plugin is easier to understand
+* http://localhost:9090/#/6/16 - 23: initializers, abstract factories and delegators are covered extensively in the ZFF-II

 ## LABS
 ### Important Note